 Flick on the television, turn to the news.
 Terrorists kill hundreds and intimidate millions.
 Governments push their authority to increase both taxes and regulations that restrict freedom.

 Things did not appear much better in first century Galilee.
 The king was an irreligious adulterer and a lackey of the hated Romans.
-Traitorous tax collectors took a big cut of the little money people managed to earn.
+Greedy tax collectors took a big cut of the little money people managed to earn.
 The Sea of Galilee was really only a moderate sized lake and competition to catch its few fish was stiff.
 Only two things were (and still are) inevitable: death and taxes.

 Into this gloom steps someone whose face radiates hope, whose words penetrate to the heart.
 To the people who live in the hellish kingdom of Herod, he announces that the heavenly kingdom is at hand.

-Belonging to the Church does not just mean that you accept Jesus as Savior.
+Belonging to the Church does not just mean that you just accept Jesus as Savior.
 It means accepting Him also as Lord.
-It does not mean welcoming Christ as part of your life.
+It does not mean welcoming Christ to be a part of your life.
 It means making him the center of your life.

 To respond to the call means to hand over the reigns to Christ, trusting that he knows you better than you know yourself, and loves you more than you love yourself.
 It means willing to change anything that He wants changed–from behavior, to ideas, to friends, to career.